dotnet/runtime/docs/design/datacontracts/data_descriptor.md

 having either determinate or indeterminate size.
 Determinate sizes may be used for pointer arithmetic.
 Types with indeterminate size may not be.
 Note that some sizes may be determinate, but /target specific/.
 For example pointer types have a fixed size that varies by architecture.

-The following primitive types have indeterminate size: `string`.

 ## Structure descriptors